 I found out that dry ice would likely damage the delicate wooden and metal parts that make a piano work, which meant that idea was out.
 It was a short leap to just setting the piano on fire.

 Pianos have been set on fire before: in 1968, composer Annea Lockwood wrote a piece called “Piano Burning” that requires a piano to suffer the fate indicated in the title; in 2008, Yōsuke Yamashita played a burning piano on the beach, dressed in a silvery firefighter’s suit.
 But what I discovered is that there are no professional photographs of pianists at a flaming piano.

 Next order of business was to recruit the pianist.
-I already had someone in mind, a friend who grew up with my husband whom I suspected might be amenable to sitting down in front of an instrument swallowed by flames.
+I already had someone in mind, a friend whom I suspected might be amenable to sitting down in front of an instrument swallowed by flames.
 Thankfully, Matt was indeed amenable to sitting down in front of an instrument swallowed by flames.
 The only condition was that I disable the hazard contained within the piano–its strings.
 Pianos are such infernally heavy objects because of their solid iron internal frames, or harps.
 These harps hold hundreds of strings exerting about 36,000 pounds of pressure.